OpenVPN/tap-windows6/README.rst

 Make sure you add Python's install directory (usually c:\\python27) to the PATH environment variable.

-These instructions have been tested on Windows 10 using Windows' CMD.exe.
+Tap-windows6 has been successfully build on Windows 10 and Windows Server 2016 using CMD.exe, Powershell and Git Bash.

 View build script options::